5 STEPS TO TEACH AN ENGAGING

 I know you know this, but it never hurts to hear it: Instead of relying on VeggieTales to present the Gospel, make sure it's your job.
 Give Bob and Larry a break and happy sleuthing!

-this is a great idea for some games to help kids stay engaged ONLINE!
+This is a great idea for some games to help kids stay engaged (even if online)!

 Can you find what senses this teacher is accessing?